raspberrypilearning/321-make-mentor-guide/en/step_7.md

 </div>

-Creators are then given **at least three** more examples of Invent project examples that provide a wide range of ideas to support them with their own designs.
+Creators are then given **at least three** more examples of Invent projects that provide a wide range of ideas to support them with their own designs.
 They are encouraged to explore them and look at the code to see how other creators have approached the same brief in different ways.

 ### Your idea

-Most invent projects have a **Your idea** step where the creators think about the purpose and audience for their projects.
+Most Invent projects have a **Your idea** step where the creators think about the purpose and audience for their projects.
 They also begin to make the design decisions for their projects.

 Here is an example question that is asked in the [I made you a book](https://projects.raspberrypi.org/en/projects/i-made-you-a-book){:target="_blank"} Invent project from the 'Introduction to Scratch' path: